 - JD, Quinnipiac University School of Law, 1997

-He teaches adult education courses on estate and Medicaid planning in many towns throughout Hartford County, and conducts seminars at area senior centers, nursing homes, civic and charitable groups regarding long-term care issues and estate planning.
+He conducts seminars at area senior centers, nursing homes, civic and charitable groups regarding long-term care issues and estate planning.

 Brendan has written numerous articles regarding estate planning, Medicaid and long term care, which have appeared in professional journals and newspapers.

-- Executive and Steering Committee member of the Elder Law section of the Connecticut Bar Association
+- Executive Committee member of the Elder Law section of the Connecticut Bar Association

 - Estates and Probate section member of the Connecticut Bar Association